mishani0x0ef/ReportJ/README.md

 * Open extension's popup
 * Select *"Templates"* tab
 * Click on any template to insert it

-> NOTE: you can use reporting templates on any website (not only inside Jira).

 ## Add commit's message